Magazine

 Money market funds

-Though they have almost the same name, money market funds — aka money market mutual funds — are not to be confused with MMAs.
+Though they have almost the same name, money market funds — aka money market mutual funds — aren't to be confused with MMAs.
 That’s because MMFs are investment accounts, not bank accounts.

-MMFs are usually invested in relatively safe investments, like perhaps US Treasury or bank debt securities.
-They’re one of the most conservative investments out there (plus new laws introduced in 2008 reduced their risk even further), but it’s important to know that they are not risk-free
+MMFs are usually invested in relatively safe investments, like US Treasury or bank debt securities.
+They’re one of the most conservative investments out there (plus new laws introduced in 2008 reduced their risk even further), but it’s important to know that they are not risk-free.

 Pros of money market funds